Motor skill: Law of effect

 Motor-skill acquisition has long been defined in the scientific community as an energy-intensive form of stimulus-response (S-R) learning that results in robust neuronal modifications.
-In 1898, Thorndike proposed the law of effect, which states that the association between some action (R) and some environmental condition (S) is enhanced when the action is followed by a satisfying outcome (O).
+In 1898, Edward Thorndike proposed the law of effect, which states that the association between some action (R) and some environmental condition (S) is enhanced when the action is followed by a satisfying outcome (O).
 For instance, if an infant moves his right hand and left leg in just the right way, he can perform a crawling motion, thereby producing the satisfying outcome of increasing his mobility.
 Because of the satisfying outcome, the association between being on all fours and these particular arm and leg motions are enhanced.
 Further, a dissatisfying outcome weakens the S-R association.
 For instance, when a toddler contracts certain muscles, resulting in a painful fall, the child will decrease the association between these muscle contractions and the environmental condition of standing on two feet.

 Feedback

 During the learning process of a motor skill, feedback is the positive or negative response that tells the learner how well the task was completed.

 Inherent feedback: after completing the skill, inherent feedback is the sensory information that tells the learner how well the task was completed.
 A basketball player will note that he or she made a mistake when the ball misses the hoop.
 Another example is a diver knowing that a mistake was made when the entry into the water is painful and undesirable.

 Augmented feedback: in contrast to inherent feedback, augmented feedback is information that supplements or "augments" the inherent feedback.
 For example, when a person is driving over a speed limit and is pulled over by the police.
 Although the car did not do any harm, the policeman gives augmented feedback to the driver in order for him to drive more safely.
 Another example is a private tutor for a new student in a field of study.
 Augmented feedback decreases the amount of time to master the motor skill and increases the performance level of the prospect.

 Transfer of motor skills: the gain or loss in the capability for performance in one task as a result of practice and experience on some other task.
 An example would be the comparison of initial skill of a tennis player and non-tennis player when playing table tennis for the first time.
 An example of a negative transfer is if it takes longer for a typist to adjust to a randomly assigned letter of the keyboard compared to a new typist.
 Retention: the performance level of a particular skill after a period of no use.

 The type of task can have an effect on how well the motor skill is retained after a period of non-use: